No Fail Caramel Pecan Turtle Fudge (With Cream Cheese)

-With a mixer, beat it until it is smooth and fluffy.
+With a mixer, beat it until it is smooth and fluffy, about 2 minutes.

-In a medium saucepan, heat the chocolate and butter over low heat stirring constantly until completely melted.
+In a medium saucepan, heat the chocolate over low heat stirring constantly until completely melted.

-Alternatively, both the chocolate and butter can be melted in a microwave safe bowl in the microwave.
+Alternatively, the chocolate can be melted in a microwave safe bowl in the microwave.
 Cook on half-strength for 30 seconds and stir.
 Repeat using 30 second increments until melted.
 Be careful not to microwave the ingredients too long or they will burn.

-Add the melted chocolate to the bowl of fluffy cream cheese.
+Add the melted butter and melted chocolate to the bowl of fluffy cream cheese.

-Beat cream cheese and chocolate mixture on high until completely combined.
+Beat the cream cheese and chocolate mixture on high until completely combined.